ia6382/ia6382.github.io/index.md

 <br>
 ## Hi there 👋

-I'm a recent graduate from the University of Ljubljana, where I got my **MSc in computer science**.
+I'm a software engineer and a graduate from the University of Ljubljana, where I got my **MSc in computer science**.
 I am on the lookout for opportunities that will enable me to improve my skills, expand my knowledge and put it to good use on practical and relevant projects.

 During my studies I gained an interest in a variety of fields, namely **computer vision**, **computer graphics** and **AI**.
 Lately, I am focused on the problem of pathfinding in video games, trying out new approaches in a complex game environment.
 This was also the subject matter of my [master's thesis](https://github.com/ia6382/OpenRA#about).\